 - If your computer is equipped with both a hard disk drive and an M.2 solid-state drive, you are not recommended to use the M.2 solid-state drive as a bootable device.
-The M.2 solid-state drive is designed and developed for "cache" function purpose only.
-If you use the M.2 solid-state drive as a bootable device, its reliability is not guaranteed. - Check the capacity of your hard disk drive from time to time.
-If the hard disk drive gets too full, the Windows operating system will slow down and might produce errors.
+The M.2 solid-state drive is designed and developed for the "cache" function purpose only.
+If you use the M.2 solid-state drive as a bootable device, its reliability is not guaranteed. - Check the capacity of your hard disk drive or hybrid drive from time to time.
+If the hard disk drive or hybrid drive gets too full, the Windows operating system will slow down and might produce errors.

-To check the hard disk drive capacity, do the following:
+To check the hard disk drive or hybrid drive capacity, do the following:

-- Windows 7: Click Start → Computer. - Windows 8 and Windows 8.1: Open the File Explorer and click Computer. - Empty your recycle bin on a regular basis. - Use disk defragment tool regularly on your hard disk drive to improve data seek and read times. - To free up disk space, uninstall unused application programs.
+- For Windows 7: Click Start → Computer. - Windows 10: Open the File Explorer and click This PC. - Empty your recycle bin on a regular basis. - Use disk defragment tool regularly on your hard disk drive or hybrid drive to improve data seek and read times. - To free up disk space, uninstall unused application programs.